Mission: To enable beautiful commerce experiences so that people and ideas can flourish

 Every time you pay for an Uber or book on Airbnb, you're using our product.
 Braintree creates products that make payments easier -- so easy that they fade into the background, making entirely new kinds of interactions possible.

 At Braintree, opportunities to shine happen daily.
 We value what makes you you, and encourage you to act on your ideas -- no matter how pie-in-the-sky.
 You bring skills and a customer-first mentality, and we'll bring the tools and environment you need to do your best work.

 Headquartered in Chicago, Braintree has offices in San Francisco, New York City, Austin, Sydney, and London, with employees stationed around the world.

-Our technology fuels companies like GitHub, 37Signals, Uber, Airbnb, OpenTable, Heroku and more.
+Our technology fuels companies like GitHub, Uber, Airbnb, OpenTable, Heroku, and more.

 Benefits & Values

-I applied online.
-The process took 6+ weeks.
-I interviewed at Braintree (Chicago, IL) in January 2017.
+I applied through a recruiter.
+I interviewed at Braintree (Chicago, IL) in August 2017.

 Let us know if we're missing any workplace or industry recognition –